How To Design Event Name Badges (that don’t suck)

 Steal The Show

-If applicable, include sponsor logos on the badge to acknowledge their support and enhance brand visibility.
-Ensure these logos are appropriately sized and positioned relative to the event logo and other badge elements.
-Think of the guest name as centre stage, the event logo as side stage, and the sponsor logos as back stage.
-They’re all important, but there is a hierarchy.
+If applicable, include sponsor logos on the badge to acknowledge their support and boost brand visibility.
+Many large Australian events—think expos or charity galas—have sponsor or partner logos on their collateral.
+Ensure these logos are appropriately sized and positioned relative to the event logo and other elements.
+Think of the guest’s name as center stage, the event logo as side stage, and the sponsor logos as backstage.
+They’re all important, but there is a clear hierarchy.

 Maintain a balance between sponsor branding and event branding to avoid overwhelming the badge design.
-This ensures sponsors get their due recognition without overshadowing the event's identity, keeping your badges professional and well-balanced.
-This way, the star of the show—the attendee—remains the focal point, creating a harmonious and effective name badge.
+One or two small sponsor logos tucked at the bottom or on the side can work; plastering five logos across the top will not only look chaotic but also detract from the attendee’s identity.
+By giving sponsors their due recognition without letting their logos steal the show, you keep your badges professional and attendee-focused.
+The star of the show—the attendee—remains the focal point, creating a harmonious and effective name badge.
+This way, everyone is happy: the attendee feels important, and the sponsors still get exposure.

 How to design name tags with balance